FBK-NILab/tractome/README.md

 run mainwindow.py
 ```

 First of all load a structural image (```File -> Load Structural```).
 Then load a related tractography (```File -> Load Tractography```), either in TrackVis format or Dipy format.
 Tractome loads the file and then executes some pre-computations that may require some time - from seconds to a couple of minutes, depending on the size of the tractography.
 These pre-computations are saved in the same directory of the tractography, so the second time you load that tractography this step will be faster.
+After loading, Tractome shows the structural and tractography data in a 3D scene where standard operations like rotating, dragging and zooming are available.

 Tractome shows clusters of the whole tractography in the 3D scene by displaying the medoid streamline, called *representative*, of each cluster.
 You can interact with the clusters in several ways through their representatives:

-1. Point one representative streamline with the mouse pointer and then press **P** to select/pick it.
-When selected it becomes white.
+1. Point one representative streamline with the mouse pointer and then press **P** to select/pick the corresponding cluster.
+When selected, the representative becomes white.
 You can select as many representatives/clusters as you like.
 2. Expand the selected clusters in order to show their streamlines by pressing **E**.
 Press **E** again to toggle expansion.
 3. When you are happy with your selection then press **Backspace** to remove all the clusters and streamlines not selected.
 4. You can re-cluster the streamlines by clicking the button **Apply** in the bottom-left corner after choosing the desired number of cluster with the slider nearby.